BrianHicks/nix-script/SPEC.md

 - the bytes of the script source
 - the directives calculated between script source and command-line flags
-- bytes of any files in the file specified by `--root`
+- bytes of any files in the file specified by `--build-root`

 ## Shell mode